 Projection is also great, and Bleu de Chanel projects for around 2-3 hours, 4-5 feet around you, which is definitely a category of a screamer.
 Luckily the scent is truly beautiful and those around you will enjoy it for sure.

-Sillage is also pretty strong and it leaves the trace for at least 3-4 feet behind you.
+Sillage is also pretty strong and it leaves a trace for at least 3-4 feet behind you.

 What I can say for sure is that Bleu De Chanel has great and wide versatility.
 It works perfectly with spring and fall, and it doesn’t turn sweet during hot summer days.